ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/forwardingrule.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
+* `clientTimeout` (integer)
+	* description: The maximum time in milliseconds to wait for the client to acknowledge or send data; default is 50,000 (50 seconds).
+	* format: int32
+* `datacenterConfig` (object)
+	* description: A Datacenter, to which the user has access, to provision the ApplicationLoadBalancer in.
+	* properties:
+		* `datacenterIdRef` (object)
+			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
+				* `name`
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+		* `datacenterId` (string)
+			* description: DatacenterID is the ID of the Datacenter on which the resource should have access.
+It needs to be provided via directly or via reference.
+			* format: uuid
+* `httpRules` (array)
+	* description: An array of items in the collection.
+The original order of rules is preserved during processing, except for Forward-type rules are processed after the rules with other action defined.
+The relative order of Forward-type rules is also preserved during the processing.
+* `listenerPort` (integer)
+	* description: Listening (inbound) port number; valid range is 1 to 65535.
+	* format: int32
+	* minimum: 1.000000
+	* maximum: 65535.000000
+* `protocol` (string)
+	* description: Balancing protocol
+	* possible values: "HTTP"

 ### Required Properties